 Image Source

 The Tibetan word Losar means New Year.
 Also known as Bal Gyal Lo, Losar celebrations include three days of revelry and merrymaking.
-It is a much-awaited event that features prayers, chanting, folk music, dance drama, and many other performances.
-The celebrations also include interesting competitions such as arrow shooting and horse-racing.
+They are a much-awaited event that features prayers, chanting, folk music, dance drama, and many other performances.
+The celebrations also include interesting competitions such as arrow shooting and horse racing.

-The grand festivities make for a wonderful holiday time for culture enthusiasts as well as photographers.
-It is also a good opportunity for solo travelers and families to explore the traditions and customs of Tibet.
-It is truly a delight to attend the spring new year and be a part of the Tibetan festivities.
+The grand festivities create a beautiful holiday time for culture enthusiasts and photographers.
+It is also an excellent opportunity for solo travellers and families to explore the traditions and customs of Tibet.
+Attending the spring new year and participating in the Tibetan festivities is truly a delight.

 Looking To Book A Holiday Package?